Vortex (2021 film): Production

-Vortex was conceived after some of the inspiration for the film came from his experiences dealing with his mother’s dementia, as well as Noe being diagnosed with a brain hemorrhage that almost killed him in early 2020.
+Vortex was conceived after some of the inspiration for the film came from Noé's experiences dealing with his mother’s dementia, as well as Noé being diagnosed with a brain hemorrhage that almost killed him in early 2020.
 In his first leading role, Argento, who lives in Italy, learned to speak in fluent but heavily accented French, sometimes pausing and fumbling to find the right word.
+Noé persuaded Argento to play the role by showing him his film Love, which contains plenty of unsimulated sex scenes.
+Argento was shocked and thought Noé was asking him for a movie.
+However, he agreed to join the next film after hearing about the idea for the film.